sarjil15/SWARM-Role-TG-Bot-Set-Up-Guide/README.md

 Chat ID (from step 2b)

-EOA Address (from Gensyn dashboard)
+EOA Address (from Gensyn Dashboard)

 4️⃣ Link Discord & Telegram

 In Gensyn Discord, go to #swarm-link

-→ Run /link-telegram
+Run /link-telegram

-→ Copy your verification code
+Copy your verification code

 In your Telegram bot, type: